Mark your Calendar

 moonbow

-to occur , several things must
+, several things must

 happen.
 Good weather, water temperature, sufficient rising